Pauri bus tragedy: Lives lost, families ruined | Politics

 Chandraprakash and his wife Bina Devi are yet to come to terms with what has happened.
 Perhaps the wounds caused by the tragedy would never heal.

-Daily wage labourer Govind Singh lost his only son Pankaj Singh (16), a student of Class 11 at the Government Inter College, Laldhang, in the accident.
+Daily wage labourer Govind Singh lost his only son Pankaj Singh (16), a student of Class 11 at the Government Inter College, Laldhang.

 His elder brother Komal Singh's elder son Ghulab Singh (37), daughter-in-law Deepa Devi (30) and granddaughter Priyanshi (8) also died in the accident.